florian/reading-notes/README.md

 Written by the FBI's former head of hostage negotiation, this book describes the art of negotiation.
 It outlines fundamentals to pay attention to during negotiations and a lot of stories to emphasize these points.

+### Software Engineering at Google: Lessons Learned from Programming Over Time ([book](https://www.amazon.com/Software-Engineering-Google-Lessons-Programming/dp/1492082791) | [notes](books/8_Software_Engineering_at_Google))

+This book gives a broad overview of software engineering techniques used by Google.
+There's lots of incredible advice and I genuinely think that reading this taught me more than my software engineering class in university did.

 ## Papers

 1. [The Unreasonable Effectiveness of Data](papers/001_The_Unreasonable_Effectiveness_of_Data.md)